DianaNites/nupe/docs/style.md

 Unsafe functions and methods should have a `# Safety` section explaining what pre-conditions they rely on.

+Each function or method should fully list its applicable safety requirements, not refer to other methods or documentation.

+The rationale for this is that it is easier for the user, who does not have to hunt down different bits of documentation, and more compatible with IDE hover documentation.

 ## Documentation

 Documentation should be provided for all public items and fields,